nhselect/step1-training/content/user-guide/assessor/03-learning-contract/index.md

 createdAt: 2022-09-01T14:40:21.985Z
 updatedAt: 2022-09-01T14:40:21.989Z
 ---
-Similar to the paper version, **Learners are expected to first complete their Learning Contract before starting self-assessment of the Steps proficiencies**.
+Similar to the paper version, **Learners are expected to first complete their Learning Contract before starting self-assessment of the proficiencies**.
 This should happen via a discussion with the three stakeholders mentioned:

 * Learner
 * Lead assessor